China Smith

 China Smith is a 30-minute American syndicated television adventure series starring Dan Duryea.
 It is set in Singapore.
 It was released in the fall of 1952.
 The program's alternate title was The Affairs of China Smith, and the last 26 episodes were syndicated with the title The New Adventures of China Smith.

+The series' pilot was shown as Souvenir from Singapore, an episode of Schlitz Playhouse of Stars aired on June 6, 1952.